 - Provide your medical provider with the following IWIF contact information:

 - IWIF Precertification email: firstname.lastname@example.org

-If I am scheduled for an independent medical evaluation by the employer or the insurance company, do I have to comply?
+Do I have to comply if I am scheduled for an independent medical evaluation by the employer or the insurance company?

 Yes.
 You will jeopardize your benefits if you do not comply.

 What happens if I am returned to a limited duty capacity?

 Provide your supervisor with the restrictions from your doctor.
 Your department should make every effort to accommodate your restrictions if possible.
 However, if the department is able to accommodate the restrictions and you refuse the temporary duties, you have to use your earned leave for time off.